Creating a Web Link for Your Survey

 - Go to the Collect Responses section of your survey.

-- Choose Web Link Collector and click Next.
-(If you already have a collector for your survey, click + New Collector from the top-right corner of the collector list.)
+- Choose Get Web Link.
+(If you already have a collector for your survey, click Add New Collector from the top-right corner of the collector list.)

 - Review the collector options below the survey link to control the survey experience or add restrictions to the survey.
 For example, you can turn on Multiple Responses or Anonymous Responses.